sdiehl/wiwinwlh/tutorial.md

 ~~~~ {.haskell include="src/21-ffi/ffi.hs"}
 ~~~~

-The names of foreign functions from a C specific header file can qualified.
+The names of foreign functions from a C specific header file can be qualified.

 ```haskell
 foreign import ccall unsafe "stdlib.h malloc"